chilli-axe/mpc-autofill/readme.md

 # Monorepo Structure

-- Web project:
+- Web backend:
-  - Located in `/MPCAutofill`,
+  - Located in `/MPCAutofill`.
+  - **Note**: The frontend in this section of the codebase is considered deprecated and no new features will be added to it.
+    - See `/mpc-autofill-frontend` for the successor to this code.
-  - Images stored in the Google Drives connected to the project are indexed in Elasticsearch,
+  - Images stored in the Google Drives connected to the project are indexed in Elasticsearch.
+  - The backend system is intentionally decoupled from `/mpc-autofill-frontend`, which allows the configuration of which backend to retrieve data from.
   - Stack:
     - Backend:
-      - Django 4,
-      - The database of your choosing (Elasticsearch is fine),
+      - Django 4, the database of your choosing (sqlite is fine), Elasticsearch 7.x, and Google Drive API integration.
-      - Elasticsearch 7.x,
-      - Google Drive API integration,
-    - Frontend:
-      - jQuery + jQuery UI,
-      - Bootstrap 5,
+    - Frontend (deprecated):
-      - Webpack + Babel for compiling and bundling the frontend,
+      - jQuery + jQuery UI, Bootstrap 5, Webpack + Babel for compilation and bundling.
-  - Facilitates the generation of XML orders for use with the desktop client,
+  - Facilitates the generation of XML orders for use with the desktop client.
   - Intended to be deployed as a web application but can also be spun up locally with Docker.
+- Web frontend:
+  - **Note**: At time of writing, this component of the project is not yet stable.
+Please continue to use the frontend in `/MPCAutofill` for a stable frontend experience.
+  - Located in `/mpc-autofill-frontend`.
+  - A web app that communicates with a specified MPC Autofill backend (hosted somewhere on the internet) and facilitates the creation, customisation, and exporting of projects with drives linked to that backend.
+  - Stack:
+    - Static Next.js web app built with Typescript, React-Bootstrap, and Redux.
+    - Automatically deployed on GitHub Pages.
+      - TODO: flesh out deployment details
 - Desktop client:
   - Located in `/autofill`,
   - Responsible for parsing XML orders, downloading images from Google Drive, and automating MPC's order creation interface.

 Each component of the project has its own README; check those out for more details.

-# Requirements

-- Python 3.9+ and the packages specified in `requirements.txt` for each component (web project and desktop client).

 # Contributing

-- Please ensure that you install the `pre-commit` Python package and run `pre-commit install` before committing any code to your branch / PR - this will run `black` and `isort` on your code to maintain consistent styling, and run `mypy` to catch any static typing issues.
+- Please ensure that you install the `pre-commit` Python package and run `pre-commit install` before committing any code to your branch / PR - this will run various linting, code styling, and static type checking tools to validate your code.
 - GitHub Actions is configured in this repository to run the Django project's end-to-end tests.
 To run these, it needs to access the Google Drive API, and does so through a repository secret named `GOOGLE_DRIVE_API_KEY`.
 If you fork this project, you'll need to set this repository secret for GitHub Actions to run these tests for you.
+  - **Note**: If you create a pull request to this repository from your fork and you don't follow this step, your CI build will fail!
+Don't worry about it unless the code you're touching has test coverage.